 Is your child constantly motivated to achieve?

-Will your child be commencing secondary school in 2015?
+Will your child be commencing secondary school in two years?

 If you answered yes to most of these questions, then your child may just be the perfect candidate for the SEAL program.
 A SEAL program could provide your child with the challenge that they need, as well as giving the best possible support in achieving their goals.